 Under the collaboration and license agreement, the Company paid Nobelpharma \$110,500 (10 million Yen) for the license, which was recorded as research and development expense in 2010, and also issued 76,567 shares of common stock to Nobelpharma with a minimal value.
 The Company is required to pay Nobelpharma royalties based on net sales upon product sales commencement.
 In addition, the Company is required to make certain payments to Nobelpharma based upon achievement of certain development and approval milestones.
-The Company paid \$495,000 in development milestone payments from inception through March 31, 2014.
-The remaining total aggregate payments, if all milestones are achieved by Nobelpharma, would be 200 million Yen (approximately \$1.9 million based on the exchange rate at March 31, 2014).
+The Company paid \$495,000 in development milestone payments since the inception of the agreement through June 30, 2014.
+The remaining total aggregate payments, if all milestones are achieved by Nobelpharma, would be 200 million Yen (approximately \$2.0 million based on the exchange rate at June 30, 2014).
 The Company will pay a high single digit royalty on net sales in the Company's territory and will receive a mid-single digit royalty on net sales in the Nobelpharma territory, excluding Japan, if such product sales are ever achieved.
 Net sales, as defined in the collaboration and license agreement, represent the net sales of products whereby the licensed compound is the active ingredient.
 If the products include other active ingredients, the portion of the net sales allocated to the licensed compound would be used in determining the royalty payments.